jakeruleaux-zz/eight-ball/README.md

 # eight-ball

-# eight-ball App, 08/11/2017
+## eight-ball App, 08/11/2017

-# By Jacob Ruleaux
+## By Jacob Ruleaux

 ## Description
 This App will allow users to post a question in a forum style page.
 Additional users will be able to post responses to said question.

 ## Planning

-1: Set-up new ember project file
+1: Set-up new ember project file.

 2: Specs
-  * spec 1: User1 can input question and name and have it displayed on html file
+  * spec 1: User1 can input question and name and have it displayed on html file.
-  * spec 2: User1 can edit their question
+  * spec 2: User1 can edit their question.
-  * spec 3: User2 can click on User1's question and respond. response and name is displayed
+  * spec 3: User2 can click on User1's question and respond. response and name is displayed.

 3: Integration
-  * Html page for all questions
+  * Html page for all questions.
-  * Html page for add or edit of questions
+  * Html page for add or edit of questions.
-  * Html page for individual question and  answers
+  * Html page for individual question and  answers.

 4: UX/UI
-  * Header with navbar links on all pages
+  * Header with navbar links on all pages.

 5: Polish
-  * clean-up
+  * clean-up.

 ## Prerequisites